 (13) Ownership Structure and Previous Participation.

+(A) The Department assumes that the Applicant will be able to form any one or more business entities, such as a limited partnership, that are to be engaged in the ownership of a Development as represented in the Application, and that all necessary rights, powers, and privileges including, but not limited to, Site Control will be transferable to that entity.
+The formation of the ownership entity, qualification to do business (if needed), and transfer of any such rights, powers, and privileges must be accomplished as required in this chapter and 10 TAC Chapters 12 and 13, as applicable.

-((A) Organizational Charts.
-A chart must be submitted that clearly illustrates the complete organizational structure of the final proposed Development Owner and of any Developer and Guarantor, identifying all Principals thereof and providing the names and ownership percentages of all Persons having an ownership interest in the Development Owner, Developer and Guarantor, as applicable, whether directly or through one or more subsidiaries, whether or not they have Control.
+(B) Organizational Charts.
+A chart must be submitted that clearly illustrates the organizational structure of the proposed Development Owner and of any Developer and Guarantor, identifying all Principals thereof and providing the names and ownership percentages of all Persons having an ownership interest in the Development Owner, Developer and Guarantor, as applicable, whether directly or through one or more subsidiaries, whether or not they have Control.
 Persons having Control should be specifically identified on the Chart.
 Individual board members and executive directors of nonprofit entities, governmental bodies, and corporations, as applicable, must be included in this exhibit and trusts must list all beneficiaries that have the legal ability to control or direct activities of the trust and are not just financial beneficiaries.
 The List of Organizations form, as provided in the Application, must include all Persons identified on the organizational charts, and further identify which of those Persons listed exercise Control of the Development.

-(B) Previous Participation.
+(C) Previous Participation.
 Evidence must be submitted that each individual and entity shown on the organizational charts described in subparagraph (A) of this paragraph has provided a copy of the completed previous participation information to the Department.
-Individual Principals of such entities identified on the organizational chart and on the List of Organizations form, must provide the previous participation information, unless excluded from such requirement pursuant to Chapter 1 Subchapter C of this title.
+Individual Principals of such entities identified on the organizational chart and on the List of Organizations form, must provide the previous participation information, unless excluded from such requirement pursuant to Chapter 1 Subchapter C of this title (relating to Previous Participation and Executive Award Review and Advisory Committee).
 The information must include a list of all Developments that are, or were, previously under ownership or Control of the Applicant and/or each Principal, including any Person providing the required experience.
 All participation in any Department funded or monitored activity, including non-housing activities, as well as Housing Tax Credit developments or other programs administered by other states using state or federal programs must be disclosed.
-The individuals providing previous participation information will authorize the parties overseeing such assistance to release compliance histories to the Department.
+The individuals providing previous participation information must authorize the parties overseeing such assistance to release compliance histories to the Department.

+(D) Direct Loan.
+In addition to the information required in (B) and (C) of this subparagraph, if the Applicant is applying for Direct Loan funds then the Applicant must also use the definitions of person, affiliate, principal, and control found in 2 CFR Part 180, when completing the Organizational Chart and the Previous Participation information.

 (14) Nonprofit Ownership.
-Applications that involve a §501(c)(3) or (4) nonprofitGeneral Partner or Owner shall submit the documentation identified in subparagraph (A) or (B) of this paragraph as applicable.
-A resolution approved at a regular meeting of the majority of the board of directors of the nonprofit, indicating clear approval of the organization’s participation in each specific Application, and naming all members of the board and employees who may act on its behalf, must be provided.
+Applications that involve a §501(c)(3) or (4) nonprofit, housing finance corporation or public facility corporation as the General Partner or Owner shall submit the documentation identified in subparagraph (A) or (B) of this paragraph, as applicable.
+Additionally, a resolution approved at a regular meeting of the majority of the board of directors of the nonprofit, indicating their awareness of the organization’s participation in each specific Application, and naming all members of the board and employees who may act on its behalf, must be provided.